-A student enrolled for the BSc (T&LM) Hons Degree has to follow a programme of study as a full time student for a period extending over a minimum period of four academic years.
+A student enrolled for the BSc Eng Hons degree has to follow a programme of study as a full time student for a period extending over a minimum period of four academic years.
+In the case of transfer students this would be minimum of two years depending on the semester of enrollment.